What's in a name? Quantifying the interplay between the Definition, Orientation, and Shape of Ultra-diffuse Galaxies Using the Romulus Simulations: Effects of Changing Definition and Orientation

 \subsection{Definition Effects}

-The number of galaxies that are identified as UDGs are given in Table \ref{FaceonCount} for each environment and definition.
-The process of identification follows from Section \ref{subsec:UDG_ID} for each definition (i.e., we first orient each galaxy to a face-on position, but explore orientation effects below), with the appropriate size and surface brightness restrictions applied.
-Regardless of definition, the percent of dwarf galaxies that would be identified as UDGs generally increases with the density of the environment.
-This trend with environment matches predictions from \citet{Martin19} using the Horizon-AGN simulation \citep{Dubois14}.
+The numbers of galaxies that are identified as UDGs are given in Table \ref{FaceonCount} for each environment and definition.
+The process of identification follows from Section \ref{subsec:UDG_ID} for each definition (i.e., we first orient each galaxy to a face-on position, before exploring orientation effects below), with the appropriate size and surface brightness restrictions applied.
+Regardless of definition, the percentage of dwarf galaxies that would be identified as UDGs generally increases with the density of the environment.
+This trend with environment matches the predictions from \citet{Martin19} using the Horizon-AGN simulation \citep{Dubois14}.
 The authors found that UDGs (here defined as $\langle\mu_{\text{R}}(r_{\text{eff}})\rangle>24.5$) represent a significant percentage of the galaxy population, and this percentage increases with environmental density.
-These results also agree with those from \citet{Jackson20}, who found that UDGs exist in large numbers in groups and the field within the NewHorizon Simulation \citep{Dubois21}, as well as with observational results \citep[e.g.][]{vanderBurg17}.
+These results also agree with those from \citet{Jackson20}, who found that UDGs exist in large numbers in groups and the field within the NewHorizon Simulation \citep{Dubois21}, as well as agreeing with observational results \citep[e.g.][]{vanderBurg17}.

 Although the trend with environment is ubiquitous across most definitions, the total number of UDGs identified is not.
-The G0-F and R0 definitions are much more restrictive in their UDG identification compared to the RE definition which identifies the largest population of UDGs in all environments.
+The G0-F and R0 definitions are much more restrictive in their UDG identification compared to the RE definition, which identifies the largest population of UDGs in all environments.
 The G0-1 and R\=E definitions tend to fill in the middle ground between the G0-F/R0 and RE definitions in terms of the size of the UDG populations.